“Whether you think you can, or you think you can’t, you are right” Henry Ford.

 The mental and physical preparation for this position are just as important as the actual inversion.
 Spend time cultivating the necessary strength of body and mind by including dolphin push-ups in your daily practice.
 Dolphin push-ups (see the photo) start in fore-arm plank pose.
 Interlace hands together keeping pinky fingers extended.
 Then move from downward facing dog to low plank pose, from core center, move the heart to over your hands then back to facing your thighs.
 Repeat until your arms feel tired or sore.

-Read more about our yoga retreats here.
+Read more about our yoga retreats in Spain here.

 To end this practice, spend time in child’s pose, with your forehead on the earth listening to the mumblings of your heart.
 For through yoga we glimpse with awe and wonder the miraculous-ness of our ‘self’.

 May you experience a brilliant, rewarding, nourishing life, Namaste.